 There are 100 tempting recipes in Mandalay, and I would be delighted to try all of them, but I do have some favourites.
 Rangoon Chickpea Fritters are simple to prepare and worth the effort.
 These can even be reheated, so perfect for entertaining; a nice addition to an Indian meal, too.
 Mandalay Bean Fritters are somewhat on the same theme and perfect as nibbles with drinks before an Asian meal, or perhaps a barbecue.

 Every country has recipes for sharp-tasting condiments and Burma is no exception.
-Many pickles take a while to prepare but here we have Quick Rainbow Pickle and it’s made in moments; it would work well with European dishes as well as Asian fare.
+Many pickles take a while to prepare but here we have Quick Rainbow Pickle and you’ll make it in moments; it would work well with European dishes as well as Asian fare.
 An ideal plate to go with salad lunches or spicy dinners.

 But then there are the curry dishes and they are outstanding.
 Vegetarians are not forgotten in this book: Egg Curry is rich and satisfying, and most people who regularly cook Indian dishes will already have the spices needed.
 It takes an hour or so to prepare but the result will likely persuade you to make this quite frequently.
 It’s economic and perfect for both meat lovers as well as egg-eating vegetarians.
 This is a flavourful meal that just happens not to contain meat.